-PPP requires pre-computed precise satellite orbit and clock products for each constellation processed which should be solved for simultaneously within a single product's solution.
+PPP requires pre-computed precise satellite orbit and clock products for each constellation processed which should be solved for simultaneously within a single products solution.
 Unfortunately, JPL's native clock and orbit products are not yet available for non-GPS constellations hence we adopted products from two International GNSS Service (IGS) (Johnston et al., 2017) Analysis Centres (ACs): the European Space Agency (ESA) and Centre for Orbit Determination in Europe (CODE).
-The ESA

-115 combined GPS+GLONASS products from the IGS second reprocessing campaign (repro2) were used (Griffiths, 2019) while CODE's more recent REPRO_2015 campaign (Susnik et al., 2016) had to be used as CODE's repro2 are lacking separate 5 min GLONASS clocks.
+The ESA combined GPS+GLONASS Products from the IGS second reprocessing campaign (repro2) were used (Griffiths, 2019) while CODE's more recent REPRO_2015 campaign (Susnik et al., 2016) had to be used as CODE's repro2 are lacking separate 5 min clock corrections.

-All three products consist of satellite orbits and clocks, sampled at 15 and 5 minutes respectively, that were held fixed during our processing.
-The benefit of using JPL's native products, even though solely GPS, is the ability to perform PPP processing

-120 with integer ambiguity resolution (AR).
-PPP AR in GIPSY-OASIS/GipsyX software packages can be performed by using wide lane and phase bias tables which are part of JPL's native products (Bertiger et al., 2010).
+All three products consist of satellite orbits and satellite clock corrections, sampled at 15 and 5 minutes respectively, that were held fixed during our processing.
+The benefit of using JPL's native products, even though solely GPS, is the ability to do PPP processing with integer ambiguity resolution (AR).
+PPP AR in GIPSY-OASIS/GipsyX software can be performed by using wide lane and phase bias tables which are part of JPL's native products (Bertiger et al., 2010).
 To provide comparison with previous studies, GPS was processed with JPL's native orbit and clock products from the repro2 campaign (JPL's internal name is repro2.1) with AR.

 The CODE and ESA clock and orbit products were generated in different ways.
 CODE's REPRO_2015 orbit positions were computed using a 3-day data arc, while ESA used a 24-h data arc (Griffiths, 2019).
-Both ACs provided orbits in a terrestrial reference frame, namely IGS08 and IGb08, respectively, that are corrected for the centre of mass (geocentre) motion associated with OTL (FES2004 centre of mass correction) and are in the CE frame, following Fu et al. (2012).
+Both ACs provided orbits in a terrestrial reference frame, namely IGS08 and IGb08, respectively, that are corrected for the centre of mass motion associated with OTL (FES2004 centre of mass correction) and are in the CE frame, following Blewitt (2003).
 Alternatively, JPL products were generated from a 30-h data arc, and were computed with stations in a near-instantaneous frame realisation hence the orbits are in the CM frame (we note that the JPL products distributed by the IGS are, by contrast, in CE).
 Considering the above, the modelled OTL values for JPL's native products solutions were corrected for the effect of geocentre motion while ESA/CODE products do not require this correction (Kouba, 2009).

 It has been suggested that orbit arc length for a given product could potentially impact the estimated OTL displacements.
 In particular, Ito and Simons (2011) suggest that a 24-h data arc length (as per ESA products) may affect the P_1 constituent due to similarity of the periods.
 This is in addition to day-boundary edge effects given analysis of data in 24-h batches.
-We mitigate

-135 these effects to some extent by processing the ground stations in 30-h batches (allowing 3-h either side of the nominal 24-h day boundary).
+We mitigate these effects to some extent by processing the ground stations in 30-h batches (allowing 3-h either side of the nominal 24-h day boundary) and merging the IGS-standard 24-h orbits/clocks into 30-h where necessary.

 We post-processed the estimated coordinate time series as per Penna et al. (2015): the resulting 5-min sampled solutions were clipped to the respective 24-h window and merged together.
-Outliers were filtered from the raw 4-yr timeseries using two consecutive outlier-detection strategies: rejecting epochs with extreme receiver clock bias values (> 3×10^3 m) or where
+The raw 4-yr timeseries were filtered, converted to a local east-north-up coordinate frame, detrended and resampled to 30-min sampling rate via a simple 7-point window average (7 samples -> 1 sample).
+30-min averaging reduces high frequency noise (unrelated to OTL) as well as the computational burden of further harmonic analysis.